TomChristiaensAVTR/Z3BP_SL_MASS_MASSBP/README.md

 <img width="1348" height="980" alt="image" src="https://github.com/user-attachments/assets/f448a05d-92e5-4e83-b6e4-5f3e55dff53e" />

+Another important point is that CDS views are used and NOT CDS view entities.
+The reason is that the corresponding SQL view is used in the setup of the MASS transaction.

 **Setup**
 In order to setup the transaction MASS for the custom BP object the following needs to be done: